bathtub/heartbreaking/heartbreaking.md

 Possibilities in the short-term:

-- Rebuild with OpenSSL 1.0.1g (the 'patch').
+- Rebuild with OpenSSL 1.0.1g (the 'patch'), or revert to OpenSSL pre-1.0.1.
 I doubt this will be a permanent fix.
-- Revert to OpenSSL 0.X.X
 - On Darwin, use [CommonCrypto](http://www.opensource.apple.com/tarballs/CommonCrypto/CommonCrypto-60027.tar.gz) instead.
 Not portable.

 ## Are the decent alternatives to consider in the long-term?